-- The IFCA will develop Fisheries Management Plans for priority species where appropriate.
-Shared objectives will be developed with identified partners; actions identified and best practice reflected so that management makes a contribution to sustainable development. - Management Plans in its own Annual Plan, which will be published by 31 March each year. - Fisheries Management Plan areas, including Maximum Sustainable Yield commitments, will be noted in the IFCA's Annual Report.
+The IFCA will develop Fisheries Management Plans for priority species where appropriate.
+Shared objectives will be developed with identified partners; actions identified and best practice reflected so that management makes a contribution to sustainable development.
+Management Plans in its own Annual Plan, which will be published by 31 March each year.

+SC3G: Progress made in relevant Fisheries Management Plan areas, including Maximum Sustainable Yield commitments, will be noted in the IFCA's Annual Report.